CristinaNora/SyndioQANora/README.md

 NOTES

 I would have to understand the context of this dashboard, so I made a lot of presumptions and the test cases are based on those presumptions.
-There are also more test cases, just did what I could with what I have available
+There are also more test cases, just did what I could with what I have available.

 For matching with mockups I used the Chrome inspect feature.